Max Heindel: Early life

+Career

 In 1903, Max Heindel moved to Los Angeles, California, seeking work.
 After attending lectures by the theosophist C.W.
 Leadbeater, he joined the Theosophical Society of Los Angeles, of which he became vice-president in 1904 and 1905.
 He also became a vegetarian, and began the study of astrology, which he felt gave him the key to unlocking the mysteries of man's inner nature.
 He met his future wife Augusta Foss around this time.
 However, overwork and privation brought him severe heart trouble in 1905, and for months he lay at the point of death.
 Upon his recovery he said he was more keenly aware of the needs of humanity.
 He said that he spent much of the time during this illness out of his body, consciously working and seeking for the truth as he might find it on the invisible planes.

 From 1906 to 1907 he started a lecture tour, in order to spread his occult knowledge.
 He began in San Francisco and then went to Seattle.
 After a course of lectures in that city he was again forced to spend some time in a hospital with valvular heart trouble.
 Upon his recovery, still undaunted, he once more took up his work of lecturing in the northwestern part of the United States.

 In the fall of 1907, during a most successful period of lectures in Minnesota, he travelled to Berlin (Germany) with his friend Dr. Alma Von Brandis, who had been for months trying to persuade him, in order to hear a cycle of lectures by Rudolf Steiner.
 During his short stay in Germany, he developed a sincere admiration of Steiner, to which "esteemed teacher and valued friend" he dedicated his magnum opus.
 He sat in on several lectures and had one or two interviews with Steiner and he could learn about occult truth from the founder of later Anthroposophy, but at the same time he understood that this teacher could not help him to advance along the path of spiritual development.